Ansari-Muskan01/PowerBI/Introduction.md

 Example of the BI Process

-Raw Data: India = 1,380 Million, China = 1,424 Million, USA = 331 Million
+Raw Data: India = 1,380 Million, China = 1,424 Million, USA = 331 Million<br>
-↓
+↓<br>

-Analysis: Compare the population of the three countries.
+Analysis: Compare the population of the three countries.<br>
-↓
+↓<br>

-Insight: China has the highest population, followed by India, while the USA has a much lower population.
+Insight: China has the highest population, followed by India, while the USA has a much lower population.<br>
-↓
+↓<br>

-Decision: An organization planning a new service can prioritize China and India because they have larger populations and potentially larger markets.
+Decision: An organization planning a new service can prioritize China and India because they have larger populations and potentially larger markets.<br>

 Why is BI important?